gthmb/jquery-free-transform/README.md

 ##### Showing/Hiding the controls

-You can show and hide the controls by passing `'controls'` to the plugin folloed by a boolean to either show or hide the controls.
+You can show and hide the controls by passing `'controls'` to the plugin, optionally followed by a boolean to either show or hide the controls.

 	// hide the controls
 	$('mydiv').freetrans('controls', false);

 	// show the controls
 	$('mydiv').freetrans('controls', true);

+        // toggle the controls
+        $('mydiv').freetrans('controls');